 In Christ Jesus our Lord

 The phrase signifies “ingrafted as it were in Christ, in fellowship and union with Christ, with the Lord” (Thayer 211).
-In God’s great plan of human redemption, there is no salvation apart from the atoning work of Christ, and no personal accessing of forgiveness apart from obedience to the Savior (Acts 4:12; Hebrews 5:9; cf. 2 Timothy 2:10).
+In God’s great plan of human redemption, there is no salvation apart from the atoning work of Christ, and no personal accessing of forgiveness apart from obedience to the Savior (Acts 4:12; Heb.
+5:9; cf. 2 Tim.
+2:10).

 In this very chapter, entrance into that redemptive relationship is explicitly detailed:

 Or are you ignorant that all we who were immersed into Christ Jesus were immersed into his death?
-We were buried therefore with him through immersion into death [i.e., the benefits of his death]: that like as Christ was raised from the dead through the glory of the Father, so we also might walk in newness of life (6:3-4).
+We were buried therefore with him through immersion into death [i.e., the benefits of his death]: that like as Christ was raised from the dead through the glory of the Father, so we also might walk in newness of life (Rom.
+6:3-4).

 In another text, the apostle states the same general truth in slightly different language:

 For you are all sons of God, through the faith [article in Greek text; objective faith, i.e., the gospel system], in Christ Jesus.
-For as many of you as were immersed into Christ did put on Christ (Galatians 3:27).
+For as many of you as were immersed into Christ did put on Christ (Gal.
+3:27).

-The sphere of salvation is the in-Christ relationship; the mode of entrance is the culminating act of immersion in water (cf. Acts 2:38; 22:16).
+The sphere of salvation is the in-Christ relationship.
+The mode of entrance is the culminating act of immersion in water (cf. Acts 2:38; 22:16).

-The terms “Christ,” “Jesus,” and “Lord” emphasize Jesus’ role as the promised Old Testament “Messiah” (Anointed One), the Lord’s function as Savior (Matthew 1:21), and his lordship (i.e., authority [Matthew 28:18, ASV]) over all (John 17:2).
+The terms “Christ,” “Jesus,” and “Lord” emphasize Jesus’ role as the promised Old Testament “Messiah” (Anointed One), the Lord’s function as Savior (Mt.
+1:21), and his lordship (i.e., authority [Mt.
+28:18, ASV]) over all (Jn.
+17:2).

-Romans 6:23 is a gold mine of information; it instructs, warns, and promises.
+Romans 6:23 is a gold mine of information.
+It instructs, warns, and promises.
 Study this text carefully.
 Passively yield to it.
 Teach it vigorously.